joesan/joesan-me/content/post/misc/vacation-in-paris.md

 some snaps and tried to locate the other attractions in Paris.
 We were able to spot a few of them.
 Overall, we enjoyed visiting the Eifel tower minus the huge crowds.
 We came down to the second floor, and we decided to take the stairs.
 It was fun doing so!

-We were so tired and we went back to our rooms to retire for the day.
+We were so tired after the drive, the wait and the visit to the Eifel tower.
+We went back to our rooms to retire for the day.
+It was so warm, sultry and hot the entire day.

+### Galerys Lafayette

+The original plan for this day (was a Sunday) was to visit the Louvre museum, but somehow I decided to visit the Lafayette.
+I had to fight a migrane that had set in because of yesterday.
+We started from the hotel around 9:30 and reached Lafayette in about 30 minutes.
+We fell in love with the Metro in Paris.
+It was easy to get by yourself with little to no help.
+After reaching Lafayette, we realised that it opens only at 11:00 on Sundays.
+But never mind, we went into the McDonalds nearby and had our breakfast.

 TODO: Complete it fully!